Neshoz/ktor-example/README.md

 In this document you will find everything that is related to your task.

+## BEFORE YOU GET STARTED

+Before you get started on your task, fork the repository, and work towards the forked version.

 ## Architecture & Tech stack

 The project is built and started using Docker compose.